 Things we covered for you

 When buying property, you need to pay a tax to the government to make the purchase legal, called stamp duty.
 An extra charge related to stamp duty that most buyers don’t know about is the franking charge.
 Stamp duty and franking charges are often confused to be the same thing.
 The reason for this confusion is mainly because these two charges are usually incurred at the same time.
-However, they are separate charges and in this article, we will discuss franking charges and franking meaning.
+However, they are separate charges and, in this article, we will discuss franking charges meaning as well as franking meaning.

 What is Franking?